SCIInstitute/Seg3D/docs/user_docs/Manuals/Functions/Seg3DViewer/index.rst

     Seg3D interface.

-The default layout when Seg3D is opened and a new project is created is shown in <a href="#blank">Figure 3.1</a>.
+The default layout when Seg3D is opened and a new project is created is shown in the figure above.
 As seen from the image the interface for Seg3D consists of a number of viewers (both 2D and 3D), windows to control the functionality of Seg3D, and a tool bar at the bottom of the screen.

 .. toctree::
    :maxdepth: 2